 The first of the major Cherokee cities is was formed, called Tugaloo Old Town.

-DeSoto of Spain, came the Cherokee County and is considered the first of the white men seen by the trible.
+DeSoto of Spain, came to what's now known as Cherokee County and is considered the first of the white men seen by the trible.
 However, written descriptions of the tribe by Spanish visitors say there was a large variety of colors within the tribe.
 This includes black to light skinned Indians.
 This was written by Moyano and Pardo.

 During this time, the Cherokees began trading with English settlers.